 Someday – perhaps after I retire – I'll write my own biographical sketch for this site.
-For now, I'm reproducing the notes from 16 Most Requested Songs with minor corrections.
+For now, I'm reproducing the notes from Great Moments of Percy Faith.

 Bill's site is primarily commentary and a collection of great resources about Percy Faith.
 Bill met Percy back in the 1970s, visited his home in the 1990s and regularly corresponded with Percy's daughter Marilyn.
 Bill's site also hosts rare audio and video files.

 Alan's site contains a very comprehensive discography of all of Percy Faith's recorded works.
 The static pages are organized mostly alphabetically.